-- Take ownership of staff and camper safety during an emergency procedure.
+- Take ownership of Inclusion/Resource Counsellors and 1:1 campers safety during an emergency procedure.

 - Other duties as required.

-- Ability to supervise a staff team (collaborate, resolve conflict, provide feedback/tools, etc.).
+- Ability to supervise a staff team (collaborate, resolve conflict, provide feedback/coaching, etc.);

 - Harbourfront Centre recognizes its heightened duty to protect employees from health and safety risks during the current pandemic.
 Therefore, an offer of employment shall be conditional upon proof of full Covid-19 vaccination with a vaccine series approved by Health Canada or the World Health Organization.